BrittanyLouviere/Markdown-to-HTML/README.md

 ### Options

-- `-o, --output`: Specify the output directory (default: same as input)
+- `-o, --output`: Specify the output directory (required)
-  - Note: The output directory cannot be inside the input directory when processing directories, as this would cause an infinite loop
+  - Note: The output directory cannot be the same as or inside the input directory
 - `-t, --template`: Specify a Jinja2 HTML template file to use for rendering
 - `--no-copy`: Do not copy non-markdown files to the output directory
 - `-s, --skip`: Skip files that already exist